By John Loram | Mediation | October 2022

 One of the most common questions that people have when they are asked to attend a MIAM is what actually happens in the session?

-The MIAM is all about helping you work out the best way for you to move forward.
+The MIAM is all about helping you work out the best way for you to move forward from your dispute.
 First of all, the mediator will want to understand your particular circumstances and the issues you want to resolve.
-The mediator will give you tailor-made information about the different dispute resolution processes available to you.
-This includes assessing whether your issue could be resolved through mediation.
+For example, the mediator might evaluate how to address dividing a couple's assets and determining arrangements for their children.

 During your MIAM session, the mediator will discuss: